run-ai/docs/docs/admin/integration/ray.md

 For more information, see [Deploying RayKube operator](https://docs.ray.io/en/latest/cluster/kubernetes/getting-started.html#deploying-the-kuberay-operator){target=_blank}.

 ## Submit Ray jobs
+Run:AI integrates with ray by interacting with the kuberay CRDs (RayJob, RayServe and RayCluster).
+The following is an example of RayJob scheduled by Run:AI.
 Use the following command to submit your Ray job:

 `kubectl apply -f <path/example-file-name.yaml>`